Sustainable ICT Educational program

 - Shipping redundant computer equipment to far flung countries is

-not solution in aiding 80% of the world's children to gain equal
+not the solution to aid 80% of the world's children to gain equal

 educational opportunities with their Western counterparts.
 But it's